 Fast tips for glowing, healthy skin

-Some sun lotions only protect you from UVB rays, but UVA rays are also very damaging.
+Some sunscreens only protect you from UVB rays, but UVA rays are also very damaging.
 So look for a UVA rating of three stars or more and a UVB sun protection factor of 30 to 50.
-Apply sun lotion every hour and after sweating or swimming.
+Apply sunscreen every hour and after sweating or swimming.
 Find out more about good sun protection.

 Stop smoking and drinking alcoholSmoking is a leading cause of premature skin ageing.
 It constricts the blood vessels, reducing the supply of blood, oxygen and nutrients to the skin.
 It also breaks down the collagen, which is responsible for keeping our skin looking firm.

 Alcohol expands the blood vessels causing redness, which in heavy drinkers can become permanent.
 Drinking excessively also enlarges pores, which can leave your skin more susceptible to infection and acne.

 Drink plenty of waterAround 60 percent of our body is water, so if we don’t regularly top it up, our bodies will start to function less efficiently.
 This includes our immune system, which is key for skin health.
 Drink at least eight glasses a day, more if you’re being especially active.

 Wash around once a dayIt’s important to clean your skin to get rid of nasty bacteria that can cause infections and odour, but cleaning too often can remove the protective oils that prevent your skin from drying out, leaving it vulnerable to infections.
 Washing once or twice a day is an adequate cleansing routine.